Najeeb-Sulaiman/linux-and-bash-scripting-guide/04-linux-file-permissions-and-ownership/01-file-permissions-and-ownership.md

 ### Directory Permissions

-Directory file types are indicated with `d`.
-Conceptually, permissions operate the same way, but directories interpret these operations differently.
+Directory file types are indicated with `d`.Conceptually, permissions operate the same way, but directories interpret these operations differently.

 | Permission | Meaning                           |
 | ---------- | --------------------------------- |